Developmental Delays: What Every Parent Needs to Know

 Motor development:

-3-year-old children are capable of running, jumping, and climbing, as well as walking up and down stairs with alternating feet.
-They may also be able to pedal a tricycle with some assistance or independently They can hold a pencil or crayon and draw simple shapes and lines.
-They also can change their clothes with some assistance from an adult.
-By this age, many children can pull off their own socks and shoes, remove their own pants or shorts, and pull shirts over their head.
+By age 3, children can run, jump, and climb confidently.
+They walk up and down stairs using alternating feet.
+Many can pedal a tricycle with help or independently.
+They hold pencils or crayons and draw simple shapes and lines.
+They can change clothes with some adult assistance.
+Most can pull off socks and shoes by themselves.
+They can also remove pants or shorts and pull shirts over their head.

 Social and emotional development:

-3-year-olds can play with other children, take turns, and share toys (although this can still be a challenge at times).
-They understand basic emotions such as happy, sad, and angry.
-They also start to aware of other people’s feelings.
-They may offer comfort to others who are upset and try to help others in need.
+At age 3, children can play with others, take turns, and share toys — though this can still be challenging.
+They begin to understand basic emotions such as happy, sad, and angry, and start to notice other people’s feelings.
+Many will offer comfort to someone who is upset and try to help those in need.

-Children do pick up a wide range of skills during the first 3 years of their life.
-This is a critical period of development, where children’s brains are rapidly growing and forming neural connections that will shape their future cognitive, emotional, and social development.
+During the first three years of life, children pick up a wide range of skills.
+This is a critical period of development, with the brain rapidly growing and forming neural connections.
+These early experiences shape future cognitive, emotional, and social development.

 The Developmental Delay Dilemma: How to Determine When Your Child Needs Help